-Eminem & 10 Other Celebs Who Are Sober
+Eminem And 10 Other Celebs Who Are Sober

 3. Demi Lovato

-Demi Lovato launched her career in Hollywood as a member of Barney and Friends when she was just a child before shifting to a pop star.
+Demi Lovato launched her career in Hollywood as a member of Barney and Friends when she was just a child before shifting to a career as a pop star.
 On her cruise to success, Lovato self-treated mental health issues with both drugs and alcohol.
-The pop star revealed during an interview with Access Hollywood, there was a time in her life where she could not go more than 30 minutes without cocaine in her system.
+The pop star revealed during an interview with Access Hollywood that there was a time in her life where she could not go more than 30 minutes without cocaine in her system.
 She claimed she would smuggle it onto airplanes, so she always had some with her.
-After earning sobriety, Lovato is a very vocal individual regarding mental health and addiction treatments.
+After earning her sobriety, Lovato is a very vocal individual regarding mental health and addiction treatments.

 4. Zac Efron

 The stresses of growing up in the Hollywood limelight caused Zac Efron to develop an alcohol and drug addiction as well.
-During an interview with The Hollywood Reportermore comfortable he was, Efron talked about how much in his own skin now that he was sober.
+During an interview with The Hollywood Reporter, Efron talked about how much he is in his own skin now that he is sober.

 5. Colin Farrell

-When he first launched his career in Hollywood, Colin was known to be a very heavy drink.
+When he first launched his career in Hollywood, Colin was known to be a very heavy drinker.
 Today, he has been sober for more than a decade and doesn’t miss alcohol or the impact it had on his life.

 6. Kat Von D

 With a decade of sobriety under her belt, Kat Von D made the decision to quit drinking when it began to interfere with her ability to work.
-In her book titled, The Tattoo Chronicles, Kat revealed that the hardest part of her addiction and her sobriety was realizing she didn’t have any “real friends.”
+In her book, The Tattoo Chronicles, Kat revealed that the hardest part of her addiction and her sobriety was realizing she didn’t have any “real friends.”

 7. Tim McGraw

-Country musician, Tim McGraw made the decision to quit drinking a decade ago when it started to interfere with both his family and his work.
-Today, he spends his free time working out and believes it puts him in a better state of mine and makes him a better man than the alcohol ever did.
+Country musician Tim McGraw made the decision to quit drinking a decade ago when it started to interfere with both his family and his work.
+Today, he spends his free time working out and believes it puts him in a better state of mind and makes him a better man than the alcohol ever did.

 8. Danny Trejo

-When he was much younger, Danny Trejo not only struggled with addiction, but he endured several prison sentences.
+When he was much younger, Danny Trejo not only struggled with addiction, but he endured several prison stints.
 Today, Trejo is an inspiration to addicts everywhere with nearly half a century of sobriety under his belt.

 9. Sir Elton John

-In the 80’s, Sir Elton John struggled with an addiction to cocaine.
-With nearly three decades of sobriety under his belt, the musician enjoys spending time helping other people battle a similar addiction.
+In the ’80s, Sir Elton John struggled with an addiction to cocaine.
+With nearly three decades of sobriety under his belt, the musician enjoys spending time helping other people battle similar addictions.

 10. Jamie Lee Curtis